RemcoSmitsDev/buildable-serializer-bundle/README.md

 # Buildable Serializer Bundle

+> ⚠️ **This bundle is currently under active development and is not yet ready for production use.
+Expect breaking changes between releases.**

 A Symfony bundle that generates optimised, build-time normalizer classes for the Symfony Serializer component.

 Instead of relying on the generic reflection-based `ObjectNormalizer` at runtime, this bundle analyses your classes at compile time and writes plain PHP normalizer classes tailored to each model.
 The result is a faster serializer with zero runtime reflection overhead.